 Refresh

 Click Refresh to refresh the chart.
-Hover over Refresh to see when the query was last computed.
+Hover over Refresh to see when Analytics last computed the query.

 Please sign in to leave a comment.